pittsburgh greenspace alliance

-Comprised of members from seven local non-profits, the Pittsburgh Greenspace Alliance promotes the critical value of our City’s greenspaces and how they positively influence the economy, public health and the environment.
+Comprised of members from eight local non-profits, the Pittsburgh Greenspace Alliance promotes the critical value of our City’s greenspaces and how they positively influence the economy, public health and the environment.

 The Pittsburgh Greenspace Alliance began as an informal coalition of like-minded non-profit groups who met regularly to share resources.
 The group consists of members from: